 The Union employs permanent staff to ensure the effective management of its many activities and to implement the policy decisions for Trustees on behalf of the membership.
 There is a delegated authority, through the Chief Executive, for operational decision making and accountability within the departments of the Union, in accordance with its organisational structure.

-The Students' Union currently employs 16 permanent members of staff and 3 student staff.
+During the 2023-24 Academic Year the Students' Union employed 14 permanent members of staff and 3 student staff.

 Senior Management Team